lsst-sims/smtn-007/index.rst

 Scheduler Executable
 --------------------

 SOCS requires that any Scheduler wishing to interface with it must be launchable via a script called ``scheduler.py``.
 This script should be configured to be in the ``$PATH`` for the Scheduler package.
 This allows for easy generic execution by SOCS.
 If a Scheduler is written to use the Python logging system, it must hook into the central logging process launched by SOCS.
 See the LSST `Scheduler code`_ ``setup.configure_logging`` function for details on how this works.
 The first three arguments in the ``setup.create_parser`` function shows how SOCS needs to interact with a Scheduler to configure logging.
-The The SOCS code can be profiled by using a switch passed to the executable.
+The SOCS code can be profiled by using a switch passed to the executable.
 A Scheduler may wish to have profiling run at the same time.
 If so, it should support the command line argument ``--profile`` for this to occur.

 Observatory Model
 -----------------